hlow24601/recipe_3/README.md

 3. Large pot
 4. Knife and chopping board

+This is a fairly easy recipe using common pantry ingredients.
+The only exception is the use of the arabic spice **ras el hanout**.
+You can make your own ras el hanout blend.
+Alternatively, subsitute with *garam masala*.

 ### This is a LOCAL change :)
 This recipe is for morocan chicken chickpea stew.
 It is easily made with pantry items.
 Link here:  https://dishingouthealth.com/moroccan-chicken-and-chickpeas/